 - Submit all the evidence (supporting documents) you have—or can easily get—along with your claim, and

-- Certify that there’s no more evidence the VA might need to decide your claim, and
+- Certify that there’s no more evidence we might need to decide your claim, and

-- Go to any VA medical exams required for them to decide your claim.
-The VA will let you know if you need any exams.
+- Go to any VA medical exams required for us to decide your claim.
+We’ll let you know if you need any exams.

 You can also hire an attorney to collect information and follow up with the VA on your behalf, increasing your chances of approval.
 For a free evaluation of your claim, give us a call at 402-933-5405, or end us an email at [email protected] or fill out the quick contact form on this page.